 \subsection{Probability Distributions on Hyperbolic Space}

-As an alternative to the normal distribution in Euclidean space, the HWN\cite{nagano2019wrapped,mathieu2019continuous} is easy to sample and has a well-defined density function.
-For Poincaré ball manifold, which is given by:
+As an alternative to the normal distribution in Euclidean space, the hyperbolic wrapped normal distribution \cite{nagano2019wrapped,mathieu2019continuous} is easy to sample and has a well-defined density function.
+For the Poincaré ball manifold, its density function is given by: